winsw/winsw/README.md

 ## Supported platforms

 WinSW 3 can run on Windows platforms with .NET Framework 4.6.1 or later versions installed.
-For systems without .NET Framework, the project provides native 64-bit and 32-bit executables based on .NET Core.
+For systems without .NET Framework, the project provides native 64-bit and 32-bit executables based on .NET 7.

 More executables can be added upon request.